yoannisj/craft-starter/README.md

     **Note**: the database specific docker-compose file will also override some of the environment variables populated in the php containers, so Craft CMS knows which database driver to use.

+4. Create a security key used for the project's crypotography, and assign it to the `SECURITY_KEY` environment variable.
+We recommend to use a random  alphanumeric string of 48 characters long.

+5. Enable local HTTPS and virtual hostname (optional)

+    - Choose a virtual hostname (e.g. `myproject.local`) and assign it `WEB_HOSTNAME` environment variable in your local `.env` file
+    - Add the virtual hostname to your local computer's `hosts` file to point it to `127.0.0.1`
+    - Create SSL certificate files for your virtual hostname with [mkcert](https://mkcert.dev/), or [openssl (self-signed)]() and save them in the project's `services/httpd/ssl` folder
+    - Update the `LOCAL_SSL_KEY_FILE` and `LOCAL_SSL_CERT_FILE` environment variables in your local `.env` file to point to the newly created SSL files in `services/httpd/ssl`

-4. Set the environment variables in the new `.env` file to your will using your favourite text editor
+6. Additionally to the environment variables edited above, you may want to override the following variables in the `.env` file to better reflect your project:

-    You probably want to change the following environment variables
+    - `PUBLIC_PORT_PREFIX` - Set this to a number between `1` and `5`, which will be used as a prefix to all ports exposed on your local computer by docker
+    - `APP_ID` - Set this to a handle string that represents your craftcms project instance (e.g. `myproject_craftcms`)

-    `ENVIRONMENT` - Set this to `development` on your local computer so you can run the project in development mode `DATABASE_NAME` - Set this to the name of the database that you will use on production `DATABASE_TABLE_PREFIX` - Change this if your production database already contains another craft project using the same table prefix
+    - `ENVIRONMENT` - Set this to `development` on your local computer so you can run the project in development mode
+    - `DATABASE_NAME` - Set this to a string that represents your craftcms project instance (e.g. `myproject_craftcms`)
+    - `DATABASE_TABLE_PREFIX` - Change this if your production database already contains data from another craft CMS project

-4. Run `docker-compose run --rm craft composer update` to update all composer dependencies and write your `composer.lock` file.
+7. Run `docker-compose run --rm craft composer update` to update all composer dependencies and update your project's `composer.lock` file.

-5. Run `docker-compose run --rm craft php craft install` to install Craft in your local database
+8. Run `docker-compose run --rm craft php craft install` to install Craft in your local database

-6. Run `docker-compose down && docker-compose up -d` to start the docker containers running your craft project locally
+9. Run `docker-compose down && docker-compose up -d` to start the docker containers running your craft project locally

-7. Visit http://localhost/admin in your browser and log in with the admin user account (created during craft installation to start in step 5) to start fiddling!
+10. Visit http://localhost/admin in your browser and log in with the admin user account to start fiddling!

+    **Note**: the local URL to your project differs if you enabled HTTPS and a virtual hostname in previous steps **Note**: the username and password to access the admin area are the ones created during craft installation in previous steps

 ## Development Environment